Vegan Chocolate Chip Cookie Skillet (Gluten-Free)

 - Ground Flaxseed: Mixed with non-dairy milk to create a flax “egg” that helps bind the dough together.

 - Coconut Oil: This keeps the cookie soft and moist.
-Make sure you use refined coconut oil works so you don’t have any coconut flavor.
+Make sure you use refined coconut oil so you don’t have any coconut flavor.

 - Vanilla Extract: A must!